 A Diverse Habitat With Nocturnal Rarities

 Bats/ pekapeka are New Zealands only endemic mammals and are important Taonga species.
-There are now only two remaining species of New Zealand bat; the long-tailed Chalinolobus tuberculatus and the lesser short-tailed bat Mystacina tuberculata a unique ancient endangered species with limited distribution.
+There are now only two remaining species of New Zealand bat; the long-tailed bat Chalinolobus tuberculatus and the rare lesser short-tailed bat Mystacina tuberculata a unique ancient endangered species with limited distribution.
 Both species are critically endangered globally.

-A preliminary orientation scoping visit in advance of full dusk and dawn activity surveys has been undertaken and bat activity has been noted.
-More soon…. communities events scheduled for 2020/2021/2022.
+A preliminary orientation scoping visit (2019) in advance of full dusk and dawn activity surveys has been undertaken and bat activity has been noted.
+More soon…. community events scheduled for 2020 – 2023.

 Practicing bat survey and research methods at Makarora